istio/istio.io/content/en/docs/ops/integrations/prometheus/index.md

 One way to provision Istio certificates for Prometheus is by injecting a sidecar which will rotate SDS certificates and output them to a volume that can be shared with Prometheus.
 However, the sidecar should not intercept requests for Prometheus because the Prometheus's model of direct endpoint access is incompatible with Istio's sidecar proxy model.

-To achieve this, configure a cert volume mount at Prometheus server container:
+To achieve this, configure a cert volume mount on the Prometheus server container:

 {{< text yaml >}}
 containers: